scalegray/concorde/README.md

-# Condorde - An real-time engine that powers the scalegray infrastructure.
+# Condorde - Engine that powers the scalegray infrastructure.

 Time to go supersonic!